-The temple shepherds who first heard the announcement of the Savior’s birth would have been aware of the prophecy of Micah.
-Not only confirmation of Messiah’s connection to the Davidic Covenant, Micah names the location of His birth in the environs of Bethlehem.
+The temple shepherds who first heard the announcement of the Savior’s birth would have been aware of Micah’s prophecy.
+Not only confirmation of Messiah’s connection to the Davidic Covenant, the prophet Micah also names the location of Messiah’s birth in the environs of Bethlehem.

-“Let’s go to Bethlehem and see this thing that has happened, which the Lord has told us about.”
+“Let’s go to Bethlehem and see this thing that has happened, which the Lord has told us about” (Lk.
+2:15).

 How did they know where to go?

-In the broader context of this particular prophecy, is one less familiar that pinpoints the location of the birthplace of Messiah.
+In the broader context of this particular prophecy, one less familiar pinpoints the precise location of the birthplace of Messiah.
 Micah predicted,